 Assessments made by credit rating agencies on the creditworthiness of debt issuers are a useful measure of market views on risk.
 Nareit first analyzed credit ratings changes in October 2020 , and this updates the analysis.
 While investors may tend to associate real estate with secured debt, REITs have significant amounts of unsecured debt.
-Nearly 71% of REIT debt is unsecured versus secured, according to second quarter results from the Nareit T-Tracker® .
+Nearly 71% of REIT debt is unsecured versus secured, according to fourth quarter results from the Nareit T-Tracker® .
 For the pandemic period, February 1, 2020 to February 28, 2021 more than 14% of REITs (by market capitalization) in the S&P 1500 received negative credit watches and outlooks, but actual downgrades did not materialize for most REITs.
 REITs outperformed most other GICs sectors with only 6.4% of the REIT market cap downgraded versus the 12.7% industry average.
 REITs were the second best performing GICS sector by this measure.

 Credit rating agencies issue two types of statements about all major investment sectors, including REITs: negative (or positive) credit watches and outlooks, which warn that deteriorating (improving) conditions may lead to a downgrade (upgrade) in the future, and actual downgrades (upgrades) if those risks have been realized.

-Credit analysts assesments on the creditworthiness of issuers of unsecured debt are one measure of the effects of the pandemic.
-Chart 2 shows the credit watches and outlooks issued by S&P Global Ratings from January 1 to September 15, 2020 by market cap of rated issuers.
-Watches and outlooks were sharply negative for most sectors, averaging 13.7% of market cap placed in negative status for the S&P 1500.
-REIT issuers fared below the sector average for market cap in a negative status.
-With a full year of data (and rebalancing of the S&P 1500), the REIT sector is slightly better than average with 14.2% of market cap with a negative status.
+This pattern holds true for most sectors of the S&P 1500 and for REITs.
+Chart 2 shows the credit watches and outlooks issued by S&P Global Ratings from February 1, 2020 to February 28, 2021 by market cap of rated issuers.
+Watches and outlooks were sharply negative for most sectors, averaging 15.7% of market cap placed in negative status for the S&P 1500.
+In the previous analysis, REIT issuers fared below the sector average for market cap in a negative status.
+With a full year of data (and rebalancing of the S&P 1500), the REIT sector is slightly better than average with 14.2% of market cap under negative assessment.
 The watches/outlooks were spread across REIT property sectors affected by shutdowns or social distancing including Retail, Lodging/Resorts, and Office.

 However, despite initial concerns about creditworthiness, most REITs ultimately were not downgraded.
-Chart 3 shows 2020 year-to-date upgrades and downgrades for the S&P 1500 by market cap of rated issuers from the start of February 2020 through February 2021.
+Chart 3 shows upgrades and downgrades for the S&P 1500 by market cap of rated issuers from the start of February 2020 through February 2021.
 REITs outperformed most other sectors with the second smallest share of market cap downgraded.
-REITs also outperformed the industry average of 10.5% of market cap downgraded with only 5.8% of market cap downgraded.
-Seven REITs were downgraded in this time period, across different property sectors.
-All downgrades preserved the investment grade status of the issuers; no REITs passed from investment grade to non-investment grade.
+REITs also outperformed the industry average of 12.7% of market cap downgraded with only 6.4% of market cap downgraded.
+Eight REITs were downgraded in this time period, across different property sectors.

 Taken together, the charts show the initial negative prognosis for REITs as the pandemic hit in spring 2020 show with credit watches and outlooks high for REITs and concentrated in March, April, and May.
 However, this updated analysis shows that with a longer time horizon, credit ratings changes did not materialize confirming that REITs were actually not as risky as initially perceived.
-Nareit's rent surveys show rent collections recovered well from the initial shock of closures and pandemic macroeconomic effects.
 REIT balance sheets were strong heading into the pandemic with easy access to cash and lines of credit, and operating performance proved to be resilient.